ianozsvald/notes_to_self/README.md

 `indicator=True` adds `_merge` column with indicators like `both`.

 `validate='many_to_one'` validates uniqueness on the right (or left or both), raising `MergeError` if not validated.
 Really ought to do an assert on the before-and-after-row-count as if e.g. on a `left` join we have repeated keys on the right side, we'll expand the resulting dataframe silently!
-Note the `validate` argument does this in Pandas but with Dask you have to do it manually (so for 2020 - better to be safe).
+Note the `validate` argument does this in Pandas but with you have to do it manually (so for 2020 - better to be safe).

 ### `concatenate`